ocular-d/guides/README.md

 Make sure to have `Node` and `pnpm` installed, see https://pnpm.io/installation.

+## Getting started

+Clone your fork and run `pnpm` in the root for the repository.

 ## Notes

 Change into the directory of the guide you want under `apps` and do:

 `pnpm start`
 Starts the development server.